Cat Matlala

-Vusimuzi “Cat” Matlala is a South African criminal suspect known for his involvement in large state contracts and related controversies.
-Owner of a security company, Matlala is based in Pretoria.
+Vusimuzi “Cat” Matlala is a South African tender tycoon and criminal suspect known for his involvement in large state contracts and related controversies.
+Owner of a security company called Cat VIP Protection Services, Matlala was raised and is based in Mamelodi, Pretoria.
 He has been described in the media as a “security boss” and “tenderpreneur” and is currently under arrest for masterminding the attempted murder of his ex-lover.

-Matlala directs several companies in the security and medical services sectors.
-For example, he was the sole director of Medicare 24 Tshwane District, a company providing health risk management services, and an active director of Cat VIP Protection Pty Ltd, Falcon Cat Trading and Suppliers, Lux South African Investments Pty Ltd, Cor Kabeng Trading & Suppliers and Black AK Trading.
+Matlala directs 4 companies in the security and medical services sectors.
+For example, he was the sole director of Medicare 24 Tshwane District, a company providing health risk management services, and an active director of Cat VIP Protection Services, Falcon Cat Trading and Suppliers, Lux South African Investments Pty Ltd, Cor Kabeng Trading & Suppliers and Black AK Trading.
 Through these firms, he expanded into government procurement and health services contracts.

+Early life and personal life

+Media reports and parliamentary testimony indicate that Matlala grew up in Mamelodi East, Pretoria, where he was raised by a single mother and attended school in the area.
+In his evidence before Parliament’s ad hoc committee on alleged corruption and political interference in the criminal justice system, he described starting informal businesses after school, buying and reselling goods before moving into private security work.

+TimesLIVE has described him as a long-time Mamelodi resident who later established himself as a Pretoria-based businessman and tenderpreneur.
+During the same ad hoc committee appearance he confirmed that he had previously been convicted of housebreaking in 2001, a conviction he said was followed by his later move into the security business.

 Career

 Matlala built a career in private security and healthcare procurement.
 In addition to Medicare 24, he runs security-related companies.
 He has steered Black AK Trading and Cor Kabeng Trading (small firms registered in 2017) which became involved in hospital supply contracts.
 Investigators noted that Black AK and Cor Kabeng were created shortly before they won bids, and Matlala remained listed as the director of both.

 In the security sector, Matlala is known to oversee Cat Protection and Security and Cat VIP Holdings.
 These firms have provided security and related services.
 His business dealings gained high public profile after a series of government contracts in the mid-2020s.
 Media investigations highlight that he “rose to prominence through a series of lucrative contracts with the South African government”.
 His companies won multiple tenders, but also attracted scrutiny by auditors and investigators.

 Matlala's net worth is estimated between R100-R150 million.